thetron/css3buttons_rails_helpers/readme.md

 fantastic CSS library - without cluttering up your views and calls to `link_to`, `button_to` and `submit_tag`.

-# What's new in version this version?

-## 0.9.5

-Not a whole lot, mainly just fixes for bad paths in the CSS that crept through in the last update.
-As well as prepping for version 1.0.0 with will be compaitible with the Rails 3.1 asset pipeline.

-## 0.9.4

-In this version we've updated the css to now work with the [css3 github buttons](http://nicolasgallagher.com/lab/css3-github-buttons/) as standard, instead of the original css3buttons, in order to take advantage of a few of the features not included in the original library.

-Additionally, there was some serious re-tooling of the helper methods to make them more usable, more dynamic and less prone to error.

-__Please note__: as part of changes, calls to `link_button_to` will need to be updated to `button_link_to`.
-Everything else should work expected.
+# Version 1.0 is finally here!

+And with it brings support for the Rails 3.1 asset pipeline. __Please note:__ as of version 1.0.0, Rails 3.0.x is no longer supported.
+If you're wanting to use the css3buttons on a Rails 3.0.x project, please install version 0.9.5 (see below for full instructions).

-# Getting started (Rails3.1+)
+# Getting started - Rails 3.1

-Include the gem in your gemfile and rum *bundle*
+Include the gem in your gemfile and run `bundle install`

     gem 'css3buttons'

-Require the assets (stylesheets) in your *app/asstes/stylesheets/application.css*
+Require the stylesheets in `app/assets/stylesheets/application.css`:

 	*= require css3buttons
 	*= require_self
 	...

-You should require the css3buttons stylesheet before any other styles because it loads a css reset script.
-If you don't want to load the reset script, just require this instead
+By default, css3buttons comes with a reset stylesheet built in.
+Because of this, you should load it before any other stylesheets.
+However, if you don't want to use reset, or already have your own, just require this instead:

 	*= require css3buttons/without-reset
 	*= require_self
 	...

-# Getting started (< Rails3.1)
+# Getting started - Rails 3.0.x

-Include the gem in your gemfile:
+Include the gem in your gemfile and run 'bundle install`

     gem 'css3buttons'